-March completion September completion Submission of research proposal By the end of March of the previous year By the end of September of the previous year Minor research projects or Internship Accreditation before the Ph.D.
-Qualifying Examination (The achievement must be submitted one month prior to Ph.D.
-Qualifying Examination) Preliminary examination Complete together with the Internal Entrance Examination for Doctoral Program Submission of a report of Survey for Doctoral Research Plan report Early October Early April Ph.D.
+March completion September completion Submission of research By the end of March of the previous By the end of September of proposal year previous year Minor research projects or Accreditation before the Ph.D.
+Qualifying Examination Internship (The achievement must be submitted one month prior to Ph.D.
+Qualifying Therising Examination) Droliminary ovamination Complete together with the Internal Entrance Examination for Doctoral Preliminary examination Program Submission of a report of Survey for Doctoral Research Plan report Early October Early April Ph.D.
 Qualifying Examination October April Submission of application for conferment of degree Late January Late June Conferment of degree March September